We partner with hospitals and health systems to abolish problematic medical debt.

 - RIP conducts a new, fresh assessment using the most current information available to identify patients experiencing financial hardship today.
 As a result, RIP frequently identifies people whose finances have deteriorated after the window of opportunity to apply for charity care has closed (often due to job loss or extended illnesses or both).
 Healthcare organizations generally don’t re-assess charity care eligibility on accounts that are over a year old.

 - Some patients qualify for debt abolishment because RIP uses different financial hardship criteria.
 RIP does not factor the amount of patient assets into its criteria.
-Two RIP criteria – the Medical Debt Burden (5% or more of gross household income) and Insolvency (patient liabilities exceed assets) frequently are more generous than hospital policies.
+RIP criteria are frequently more generous than hospital policies.

 - Questions regarding how much Qualified Medical Debt RIP might find are answered easily by conducting the analysis – which is funded entirely by RIP’s donors.

 RIP Medical Debt (RIP)’s mission is to end the burden of problematic medical debt in the United States.
 RIP:

 - Is a 501(c)(3) national charity that acquires and abolishes medical debt for people experiencing financial hardship.

 - Is funded by donors, including individuals, faith-based organizations, and others.